sweirich/pi-forall/full/README.md

 stack exec -- pi-forall <sourcefile>
 ```

 Versioning
 ----------

-This repository has been tested with the current ghcup recommended tool versions for July 2023, including GHC 9.4.5, hsl 2.0.0.1 and stack lts-21.1.
+This repository has been tested with the current ghcup recommended tool versions for June 2023, including GHC 9.2.7 and stack lts-20.24.

 Acknowledgement
 ---------------